The 4 Quarters of Jerusalem United One Day?

 • The Jewish Quarter contains, among many other significant sites, the excavated Cardo, the Western Wall plaza, and the priciest residential real estate in Jerusalem.
 To me, there is no more beautiful part of the Old City.

-• The Muslim Quarter takes the lion’s share of the Old City, with more the an three-quarters of its population.
+• The Muslim Quarter takes the lion’s share of the Old City, as well as more than three-quarters of its population.
 It also includes the Temple Mount and the beautiful Church of St. Anne.

-• The Christian Quarter features, most importantly, the Church of the Holy Sepulcher, the tradition location of the crucifixion, burial, and resurrection of Jesus.
-The quarter also houses many shops, most of which are owned by Muslims.
+• The Christian Quarter features, most importantly, the Church of the Holy Sepulcher, the traditional location of the crucifixion, burial, and resurrection of Jesus.
+The Christian Quarter also houses many shops, most of which, ironically, are owned by Muslims.

 • On the line between the Jewish and the Muslim Quarters, Jews bow in prayer at the Western Wall with Hebrew Scriptures in hand.